zdavatz/amiko_csharp/README.md

 Once you have built the app with these files, you can update it via the feature of the app.

+It can be done by running `download.ps1` with Powershell, or:

 ```bash
 $ cd /path/to/project
 % mkdir -p AmiKoWindows/Data/{de,fr}